emmanueltouzery/prelude-ts/README.md

 ## Intro

-prelude-ts is a TypeScript library which aims to make functional programming concepts accessible and productive in TypeScript.
+prelude-ts (previously prelude.ts) is a TypeScript library which aims to make functional programming concepts accessible and productive in TypeScript.
 Note that even though it's written in TypeScript, it's perfectly usable from JavaScript (including ES5)!